sathishgnanaprakasam/fsdwetb7/readme.md

 ## Grid

 - It is a two-dimensional layout system, meaning it can handle both columns and rows, unlike flexbox which is largely a 1D system.

+# 13 Landing Page using HTML and TailwindCSS

+- [ ] Create a landing page using HTML and TailwindCSS